rb643/fieldtrip_restingState/Output/README.md

 # Some example output files from the initial analysis
 ## Circular cord diagram of networks thresholded at 10% density
 WPLI values for all between electrode connections that survive a threshold of 10% above the minimal spanning tree.
 Connections are shaded according to their strength with blue connections indication a negative relationship and red indicating a positive one.
+All right-hemisphere electrodes are marked in yellow whearas all left-hemisphere electrodes are marked in blue.
+Central or midline electrodes are marked grey.
+All nodes in the cicrular diagram are scaled according to the number of connections they have that survive the 10% threshold.

 ![Networks](https://raw.githubusercontent.com/rb643/fieldtrip_restingState/master/Figures/CircularNetwork.tif)